-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended: January 1, 2017

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\\ to \\\\\

-Commission File Number 001-37502

-MCBC HOLDINGS, INC. (Exact name of registrant as specified in its charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization) 06-1571747 (I.R.S.
-Employer Identification No.)

-100 Cherokee Cove Drive, Vonore, TN 37855 (Address of Principal Executive Office) (Zip Code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 or months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 da g the pr ecedin g 12 7 Yes No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File requir posted pursuant to Rule 405 of Regulation S-T (§229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was post such files). ~ Yes No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-Large accelerated filer Non-accelerated filer Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-As of February 7, 2017, there were 18,638,509 shares of the Registrant's common stock, par value \$0.01 per share, issued and outstanding.
-Yes No
+☑ QUARTERLY REPORT F PURSUANT TO SECTION 13 OR 15(d) OF THE SI For the quarterly period ended: April 2, 2017 OR ECURITIES EXCHANGE ACT OF 1934 PURSUANT TO SECTION 13 OR 15(d) OF THE Ston period from to to to ECURITIES EXCHANGE ACT OF 1934 Commission File Number 001-37502 MasterCraft MCBC HOLDINGS, INC (Exact name of registrant as specified in its charter) • Delaware (State or Other Jurisdiction of Incorporation or Organization) 06-1571747 (I.R.S.
+Employer Identification No.) 100 Cherokee Cove Drive, Vonore, TN 37885 (Address of Principal Executive Office) (Zip Code) (423) 884-2221 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed al months (or for such shorter period that the registrant was requ ng the preced Yes □ Ü Indicate by check mark whether the registrant has submitted posted pursuant to Rule 405 of Regulation S-T (§229.405 of topost such files). nit and Indicate by check mark whether the registrant is a large accele See the definitions of "large accelerated filer," "accelerated fil a smaller reporting company, or an emergin g growth com Large accelerated filer Accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting company) ☐ Smaller reporting company Emerging growth company j] If an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section 13(a) of the n period for complying with any new or revi sed financial Indicate by check mark whether the registrant is a shell compa my (as defined in Rule 12b-2 of the Act). П Yes 🗸 7 N. As of May 8, 2017, there were 18,638,509 shares of the Regis trant's common stock, par value \$0.01 per share, issued Yes 🗵 ∐ No

-Page

-PART I FINANCIAL INFORMATION

-Item 1.
-Financial Statements

-Unaudited Condensed Consolidated Statements of Operations 4

-Unaudited Condensed Consolidated Balance Sheets 5

-Unaudited Condensed Consolidated Statements of Stockholders' Equity (Deficit) 6

-Unaudited Condensed Consolidated Statements of Cash Flows 7

-Notes to Unaudited Condensed Consolidated Financial Statements 8
+TABLE OF CONTENTS

+Page PART I FINANCIAL INFORMATION Item 1.
+Financial Statements Unaudited Condensed Consolidated Statements of Operations 4 Unaudited Condensed Consolidated Balance Sheets 5 Unaudited Condensed Consolidated Statements of Stockholders' Equity (Deficit) 6 Unaudited Condensed Consolidated Statements of Cash Flows 7 Notes to Unaudited Condensed Consolidated Financial Statements 8 Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 16 Item 3.
+Quantitative and Qualitative Disclosures About Market Risk 25 Item 4.
+Controls and Procedures 25 DADEH OTHER INCORMATION PART II OTHER INFORMATION 26 Item 1.
+Legal Risk Factors 26 Item 1A.
 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 16

-Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 25

-Item 4.
-Controls and Procedures 25

-PART II OTHER INFORMATION

-Item 1.
-Legal 26

-Item 1A.
-Risk Factors 26

-Item 2.
-Unregistered Sales of Securities and Use of Proceeds 26

-Item 3.
-Defaults Upon Senior Securities 26

-Item 4.
-Mine Safety Disclosures 26

-Item 5.
-Other Information 27

-Item 6.
-Exhibits, Financial Statement Schedules 28
+Unregistered Sales of Securities and Use of Proceeds 26 Item 3.
+Defaults Upon Senior Securities Defaults Upon Senior Securities 26 Item 4.
+Mine Safety Disclosures 26 Item 5.
+Other Information 27 Item 6.
+Exhibits, Financial Statement Schedules 28 item o.
+Exhibits, 1 manetar statement selectates 20 $\underline{\textbf{SIGNATURES}}$ 30 2

-SIGNATURES 30